ManakRaj-7/MoodHub/README.md

 5. **Open a Pull Request**

 ### What to Contribute
-- New content (quotes, books, websites, etc.)
+- New content (quotes, websites, etc.)
 - UI/UX improvements
 - Bug fixes
 - Performance optimizations